rapidsurveys/ramOPmanual/README.md

 This repository is initially meant to document and track the conversion of the original printed manual into an online version.
 However, since there are no plans by [HelpAge International](http://www.helpage.org) to continue to support the development and use of the method, this repository now aims to ensure that the previously released manual and related tools for RAM-OP continue to be available and accessible online to the general public.
-Furthermore, this repository is being used to continually update the manual to document ongoing development of the method and its related tooling under the [RapidSurveys](https://rapidsurveys.io) project supported under the [Oxford iHealth](https://oxford-ihtm.io) initiative of the [MSc in International Health and Tropical Medicine](https://www.tropicalmedicine.ox.ac.uk/study-with-us/msc-ihtm) of the [Nuffield Department of Medicine](http://www.ndm.ox.ac.uk/), [University of Oxford](https://www.ox.ac.uk).
+Furthermore, this repository is being used to continually update the manual and to document ongoing development of the method and its related tooling under the [RapidSurveys](https://rapidsurveys.io) project supported under the [Oxford iHealth](https://oxford-ihtm.io) initiative of the [MSc in International Health and Tropical Medicine](https://www.tropicalmedicine.ox.ac.uk/study-with-us/msc-ihtm) of the [Nuffield Department of Medicine](http://www.ndm.ox.ac.uk/), [University of Oxford](https://www.ox.ac.uk).

 ## Reproducibility